- L-Theanine: The Relaxing Compound Found in Tea

 To get the most brain benefits out of this helpful compound, find a high-quality supplement like Keto Nootropic — and mix it with your morning coffee for ultimate focus.

-Whether you are a biohacker or just someone looking for a natural way to relax, L-theanine should be a staple in your kitchen.
+Whether you are a biohacker or simply looking for a natural way to relax, L-theanine is certainly worth a try.